Multimodal learning with graphs: Multimodal Graph Learning for Language

 \section{Multimodal Graph Learning for Language}

 With the ability to generate contextual language embeddings, language models have broadly reshaped analyses of natural language~\cite{liu2020survey}.
-Beyond words, structure in language exists at the level of sentences (syntax trees, dependency parsing), paragraphs (sentence-to-sentence relations), and documents (paragraph-to-paragraph relations) \cite{wu2021graph}.
+However, beyond words, structure in language exists at the level of sentences (syntax trees, dependency parsing), paragraphs (sentence-to-sentence relations), and documents (paragraph-to-paragraph links) \cite{wu2021graph}.
 Transformers, a prevailing class of language models~\cite{vaswani2017attention}, can capture such structure but have strict computational and data requirements.
 MGL methods mitigate these issues by infusing language structure into models.
 Specifically, these methods rely on language-intensive graphs (LIGs), explicit or implicit graphs where nodes represent semantic features linked by language dependencies.
-This section overviews MGL methods to construct and learn about LIGs.